The Proxyman Playbook for Seiue Script Resilience

 - Casing: While HTTP headers are case-insensitive by spec, some server middleware is not.
 Always mirror the browser’s exact casing (e.g.,

-errors. - New Headers: If your script starts failing with
+X-School-Id) to avoid unexpected403errors. - New Headers: If your script starts failing with

-while the browser succeeds, look for new headers on the browser’s request, especially forPOST
+403while the browser succeeds, look for new headers on the browser’s request, especially forPOST/PUTcalls.
+A new anti-CSRF header (likeX-CSRF-Token) is a common culprit.

 3. Verification and Ground Truth